jdb/jdb.github.com/imap_idle.rst

 avoiding the frequent and needless polling of the mailbox for new messages.

-This series illustrates the steps of the developements and integration of this extension into the Twisted Project.
+This series illustrates the steps of the developments and integration of this extension into the Twisted Project.
+First, a prototype of the notification between a Twisted client and server, mechanism, which mimics IMAP's mechanisn, is set up.
+Then, this exchange is *ported* to IMAP patching the Twisted IMAP module.
+Then, the interoperability is tested with a local installation of Dovecot/Postfix on one hand, and on the other hand with the Gmail servers, over SSL.
+Finally, the steps with connecting with the Twisted community and methods, in order to merge our extension upstream, are presented.

 .. toctree::
    :maxdepth: 1

    imap_idle/notif
    imap_idle/imap
-   imap_idle/local
-   imap_idle/gmail
+   imap_idle/interop
    imap_idle/twisted_methods